JSv4/OpenContracts/opencontractserver/llms/README.md

 ## Contributing

 The framework is designed for extensibility.
-Here'''s how to contribute:
+Here's how to contribute:

 ### Adding Core Functionality